 Welcome Video

-The Power of the Patient Project is a completely volunteer national initiative headquartered in Cherry Hill, New Jersey.
+The National Library of Patient Rights and Advocacy is a completely volunteer national initiative headquartered in Cherry Hill, New Jersey.
 It has been designated by the National Library of Medicine as one of the only digital libraries in the country devoted exclusively to education and information on patient rights, The Project is anchored by its website.
 The website offers patients a comprehensive list of reliable sources for finding information on medical conditions and treatment options as well as an extensive library of video segments featuring prominent physicians, healthcare providers, and healthcare leaders discussing how to improve the patient experience.
 The website also features informational video segments on the current issues in the areas of patient rights and patient advocacy.
-In addition to the website, The Project offers an outreach program that provides live educational workshops to patient support groups as well as a personal research service where medical librarians will research questions for patients on medical conditions and treatment options and compile easy to understand articles that can be sent by mail or sent electronically.
+In addition to the website, The Library offers an outreach program that provides live and recorded educational workshops to patient support groups as well as a personal research service where medical librarians will research questions for patients on medical conditions and treatment options and compile easy to understand articles that can be sent by mail or sent electronically.
+Through its publishing division, Patient Press, the Library also offers a growing library of patient-friendly books on current topics in medical sociology and public health.

 How It All Began ...